 Are you looking for ways to improve your pay-per-click ad campaigns?
-The first step to improving your campaigns is tracking their effectiveness.
+The first step to improving your digital advertising campaigns is tracking their effectiveness.
 And getting clicks is only half the battle.

 As a digital marketer, you need to know that if you aren’t actually generating any profit from these ads, then they aren’t effective.
-Though there are a lot of metrics you can use to measure your ad effectiveness, the most accurate way to determine whether your ads are really worth the investment is by measuring ROAS.
+Though there are a lot of benchmarks and metrics you can use to measure the effectiveness of your advertising efforts, the most accurate way to determine whether your marketing campaigns are really worth the investment is by measuring ROAS.

 If you’re new to PPC advertising, you may be wondering – what is ROAS?
 This is a question we get asked a lot here at LYFE Marketing.

-ROAS, or return on ad spend, is a way to connect the amount you are spending on any given PPC ad campaign to the amount of revenue that’s generated from that campaign.
-In other words, you can see how much you get out of a campaign when you put X amount of dollars into it.
+ROAS, or return on ad spend, is a way to connect the amount you are spending on any given PPC ad campaign (or your advertising costs) to the amount of revenue that’s generated from that campaign.
+In other words, ROAS measures how much you get out of a campaign when you put X amount of dollars into it.

-If you want to improve return on ad spend, you first need to understand what is ROAS and how it works.
-Below, we’ll dive into the basics while also giving you a comprehensive list of strategies you can use to get more out of your advertising budget.
+If you want to improve return on advertising spend, you first need to understand what is ROAS and how it works.
+Below, we’ll dive into the basics while also giving you a comprehensive list of digital marketing strategies you can use to get more out of your Adwords budget.

 What is ROAS?

 Return on ad spend (ROAS) is a metric that marketers use to determine how many revenue dollars they receive for each dollar spent on advertising.

 Essentially, it helps you decide how effective your online advertising campaigns are so that you can determine whether or not your advertising budget is being utilized most effectively.

 What is ROAS?
 Only one of the most important online marketing metrics around!

-ROI is used to evaluate the overall effectiveness of all of your marketing efforts and how they impact your bottom line.
+ROI is used to evaluate the overall effectiveness of all of your digital marketing efforts and how they impact your bottom line.
 On the other hand, ROAS is used to evaluate the effectiveness of one particular ad campaign.